 Whatever your problem, if it's causing you psychological and emotional distress, then counselling may be able to offer support and help.

 If you'd like to book a counselling session, please contact me by email or phone.
 I will aim to reply to all enquiries within 24 hours.

 I practice from comfortable counselling rooms conveniently located in central Exeter.
-My normal practice hours are Saturday 9.00am-1pm, however, due to the challenges posed by the Coronavirus pandemic, I am offering more flexible hours.
+My current practice hours are Saturdays, 9.00am-3.00pm.

-Please note that due to social distancing rules, I am only offering telephone or online counselling at this time.
+Please note that due to social distancing guidelines, I am only offering telephone or online counselling at this time.